Tencent/Taitank/docs/documentation/properties.md

 Evenly distributed within the alignment container along the main axis.
 The spacing between each pair of adjacent items, the main-start edge and the first item, and the main-end edge and the last item, are all exactly the same.

-## Layout Direction
+## Direction

-Layout direction specifies the direction in which children and text in a hierarchy should be laid out.
-Layout direction also effects what edge `start` and end refer to.
-By default Titank lays out with `LTR` layout direction.
-In this mode `start` refers to `left` and `end` refers to `right`.
-When localizing your apps for markets with RTL languages you should customize this by either by passing a direction to the `CalculateLayout` call or by setting the direction on the root node.
+Direction specifies the direction in which children and text should be laid out.

 #### LTR (DEFAULT)

 Text and children and laid out from left to right.
-Margin and padding applied the start of an element are applied on the left side.

 #### RTL

 Text and children and laid out from right to left.
-Margin and padding applied the start of an element are applied on the right side.

 ## Margins, Paddings, and Borders

 #### MARGIN

-It effects the spacing around the outside of a node.
-A node with margin will offset itself from the bounds of its parent but also offset the location of any siblings.
-The margin of a node contributes to the total size of its parent if the parent is auto sized.
+It effects the spacing around a node's border.

 #### PADDING

-It affects the size of the node it is applied to.
-Padding in Titank acts as if box-sizing: border-box; was set.
-That is padding will not add to the total size of an element if it has an explicit size set.
-For auto sized nodes padding will increase the size of the node as well as offset the location of any children.
+It affects the spacing between a node's border and the node's content.

 #### BORDER

-In Titank it acts exactly like padding and only exists as a seperate property so that higher level frameworks get a hint as to how thick to draw a border.
-Titank however does not do any drawing so just uses this information during layout where border acts exactly like padding.
+It affects the node's border space.
 ## Max / Min Width and Height

 All the following properties set the maximum and minimum size constraints of an element.
-These properties have higher priority than all other properties and will always be respected.
-Constraints can be specified as either absolute pixel values or as percentages of their parent's size.
-By default all these constraints are `undefined`.

 ## Width and Height